Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

 As you knit more garments with a polished edge you'll get used to treating the edges differently.
 There are even more methods out there for creating a pretty edge on a blanket or scarf and most of them use a slip stitch to pull in the extra yarn.

 Fringe added to a blanket, scarf or purse can hide an ugly edge.
+Find tips on how to add fringe.
 Choose yarn that is the same color as the knitted item.
 Make sure the yarn is tied completely around the edge to bind it together.